The Alemite Story

 Advancements in the aviation industry also were taking root.
 In May 1927, Charles Lindbergh made the first solo, non-stop, transatlantic flight from New York to Paris in the “Spirit of St. Louis”, a single-propeller airplane that featured an engine equipped with Alemite lubricators.
 Alemite innovations were everywhere.

-By 1930, industrial equipment and large machinery were becoming more common, and the need to lubricate machinery “in the field” led Alemite to develop the “portable service station” for the Caterpillar Tractor Company.
+By 1930, industrial equipment and large machinery were becoming more common.
+The need to lubricate machinery “in the field” led Alemite to develop the “portable service station” for the Caterpillar Tractor Company.
 Multiple lubrication pumps, hose reels and a variety of other equipment needed for field service were mounted permanently on the bed of a truck.
 This concept led to U.S. military services requesting custom-designed units in vast numbers before and during World War II.
 These “lube trucks” became commonplace and are still used by various industries and construction companies today.

 Progress continued during World War II as industry was moving faster.
 The need for efficient and continuous operations became apparent.
 Alemite made advancements in several industries with lubrication tools and products.
 From fittings and pumps to various oil-based fluids, the Alemite name and its influence quickly became common.
 So common, in fact, that the verb alemite was added to the 1945 printing (1934 copyright) of Webster’s New International Dictionary, Second Edition and remained for several years.